Libardo1/Yelp-data-set-challenge/README.md

 Predicting business star of restaurants of Yelp data set using text alone

-Moduled the project in R.
+Developed the project in R.

 Modules
 =======